balopat/contribwall/README.md

 1. get the ExternalIP field from `kubectl get svc frontend` and navigate there with your browser!

-Steps for running with minikube with containerd & gvisor and external registry (`myrepo`):
+Steps for running with minikube with containerd & gvisor as a runtime and external registry (`myrepo`):

 1. `git clone github.com/balopat/contribwall`
 1. `printf TOKEN > backend/svc-contributors/token` with your TOKEN